Find policy citations for scholarly articles cited in policy using DOIs and other unique identifiers and by institutional affiliation

-Search using the main dashboard
+Search from the main dashboard

-Search using ‘Search scholarly articles cited in policy’ in the Discover menu
+Search ‘Scholarly articles cited in policy’ (Discover)

 Use the search box to find results by typing your organization’s name, journal title, funder, or publisher.